-Entering its 16th year of existence in 2015-16, the Northern Collegiate Hockey Association Women's Conference continues to provide opportunities for hundreds of student-athletes to compete in a nationally renowned NCAA Division III setting that is unparrelled in collegiate hockey on an annual basis.
-The experience and the memories that come with it - both on and off the ice - are a treasure for the student-athletes, coaches, families and friends who are fortunate enough to be part of the NCHA Conference that spans from Minnesota and Wisconsin through Illinois and Michigan.
+Entering a milestone 20th season in 2019-20, the Northern Collegiate Hockey Association Women's Conference continues to provide opportunities for hundreds of student-athletes to compete in a nationally renowned NCAA Division III setting that is unparrelled in collegiate hockey on an annual basis.
+The experience and the memories that come with it - both on and off the ice - are a treasure for the student-athletes, coaches, families and friends who are fortunate enough to be part of the NCHA Conference that spans from Minnesota and Wisconsin through Illinois, Indiana and Michigan.

 The 2013-14 season started a new era, featuring changes in the conference membership and a pair of new trophies to compete for.
-Adrian College, Concordia University Wisconsin, Finlandia University, Lake Forest College, Marian University, St. Norbert College and the College of St. Scholastica will battle for the Slaats Cup, named after Lake Forest Director of Athletics Jackie Slaats - a major contributor to the formation of the Conference.
-The Slaats Cup will be awarded to the winner of the Slaats Cup Playoffs, as will the NCHA's automatic bid to the NCAA Tournament.
-The winner of the regular season championship will be awarded the Kronschnabel Trophy, named after former NCHA Commissioner and Supervisor of Officials Bill Kronschnabel.
+Adrian College, Concordia University Wisconsin, Finlandia University, Lake Forest College, Marian University, St. Norbert College and the College of St. Scholastica battle for the Slaats Cup, named after Lake Forest Director of Athletics Jackie Slaats - a major contributor to the formation of the Conference.
+The Slaats Cup is awarded to the winner of the Slaats Cup Playoffs, along with the NCHA's automatic bid to the NCAA Tournament.
+The winner of the regular season championship is awarded the Kronschnabel Trophy, named after former NCHA Commissioner and Supervisor of Officials Bill Kronschnabel.

 The structure and history of the original NCHA Men's Conference certainly provided a spring board for the creation of the Women's Conference in 2000.
 As girls' high school hockey was gaining in popularity in the Upper Midwest in the 1990s, particularly in Minnesota, and several colleges began sponsoring club and varsity teams, NCHA athletic directors began informal discussions in the later part of the decade about the idea of a women's league.
 In January of 2000, they set their sights on the 2000-01 season.